General Surgery Program at Tripler Army Medical Center

 Honolulu, HI 96819

 Kaiser, our residency's sister institution, is a 263-bed tertiary care hospital located less than a half-mile from Tripler.
 It features a newly renovated 16-bed combined MICU/SICU, as well as 16 recently remodeled state-of-the-art operating rooms.
-Residents begin rotations here starting the R2 year, and continue through their chief year, where 3 months are spent running the General Surgery service.
-A total of 12-13 months are spent at Kaiser, thus comprising a large portion (20%) of the resident's total educational experience.
+Residents begin rotations here starting the R1 year, and continue through their chief year where up to 6 months are spent running the General Surgery service.
+Over 12 months are spent at Kaiser, thus comprising a large portion of the resident's total educational experience.
 In addition to a busy General Surgery service, Colorectal Surgery, Surgical Oncology, and Minimally Invasive Surgery are all encountered.
 Two months of the R4 year are dedicated to Vascular Surgery.
 Given the high volume, residents typically have exposure to head, neck, and thoracic cases as well.
-Available services include 2 newly renovated call rooms and in-house meals.
-Residents will typically pull 24-hour at home call every 3rd to 4th day for inpatient questions and emergency room consults.
+Available services include a newly renovated call room and three daily in-house meals from the cafeteria for FREE.
+Residents will typically pull 24-hour call every 3rd to 4th day for inpatient questions and emergency room consults.

 The Queens Medical Center